anza21/hl-deep-research-agent-clean/README.md

 - Learns from historical research data
 - Tracks performance of past coin selections
 - Incorporates historical trade PnL for strategy refinement

+### Models Used
+The agent leverages the **OpenRouter API** with models such as:
+- `gpt-4-turbo`: Used for advanced market research and sentiment analysis
+- `gpt-3.5-turbo`: Used for faster, cost-efficient research tasks
+- Additional models can be configured via the `agentConfig.json` file.

 ### Current Limitations